Tenebrous/vscode-zx-debugger/opcodes/readme.txt

                 {+b} 8-bit +/- code offset    e.g. JR {+b}
                 {+i} 8-bit +/- indexer offset e.g. LD (IX+{+i}), A

+    blank       do not override this entry in previous layers

-    blank       invalid opcode
+    *           invalid opcode

-    *           treat previous bytes as 'NOP' and restart from this one (for sequences of prefixes)
+                treat previous bytes as 'db {b}' and restart from this one

 This layout is easy to read and follows the layout from http://clrhome.org/table/